-Extendable ground screw foundations were supplied and installed for the new single storey community hall, in the hamlet of Abbey St Bathans in the Scottish borders.
+Extendable ground screw foundations supporting the new single-storey community hall in the hamlet of Abbey St Bathans, in the Scottish borders.

 Challenge